 - Human resource planning: The top management by having access to such information makes long-term and short-term decisions regarding the magnitude and nature of human resources needs in the organization.
-This helps in taking decisions related to career planning, transfer and promotions of human resources. - Work time: Manual labour can be saved and accuracy increased through the computer applications in keeping a track record of work time of the human resources in different departments of the organization which further assists in calculating the compensation.

-- Compensation: All the important details as to the wages, salary, other benefits, interests, investments and bonuses etc. can be easily managed through computer applications. - Employee self-service: Through, human resource management systems, the employees themselves can access several information regarding their leaves, compensation, benefits, and much more. - Training/learning systems: Computer-assisted instructions and Computer Based trainings can be done through such management systems.
+This helps in taking decisions related to career planning, transfer and promotions of human resources. - Work time: Manual labour can be saved and accuracy increased through the computer applications in keeping a track record of work time of the human resources in different departments of the organization which further assists in calculating the compensation. - Compensation: All the important details as to the wages, salary, other benefits, interests, investments and bonuses etc. can be easily managed through computer applications. - Employee self-service: Through, human resource management systems, the employees themselves can access several information regarding their leaves, compensation, benefits, and much more. - Training/learning systems: Computer-assisted instructions and Computer Based trainings can be done through such management systems.
 It can be modified as per the training needs.
-It can also be used to keep track of employee's performance as well as costs incurred on the company for conducting such trainings. - Recruitment: A lot of time and money can be saved by keeping accurate information handy related to the skills, abilities, experience, competence, knowledge, educational qualifications and age of not only internal employees but also job applicants so that proper recruitment to the right jobs can be done smoothly.
+It can also be used to keep track of employee's performance as well as costs incurred on the company for conducting such trainings.

+• Recruitment: A lot of time and money can be saved by keeping accurate information handy related to the skills, abilities, experience, competence, knowledge, educational qualifications and age of not only internal employees but also job applicants so that proper recruitment to the right jobs can be done smoothly.
-We will discuss the Human Resource Management System in detail in Unit 14.

 Human Resource as a department works in tandem with all the internal and external departments and stakeholders of the organization.
 An information system assists in retrieving, updating, manipulating, compiling, storing and analysing the data related to the human resource working in the organization.
-It thereby contributes significantly to the decision-making process bybeingefficient and useful source of information.
+It thereby contributes significantly to the decision-making process by being efficient and useful source of information.